 Ever stared at a graph and wondered what happens when you zoom in forever?
-Now, that feeling of chasing a value that never quite lands is exactly what limits in calculus are all about.
+That feeling of chasing a value that never quite lands is exactly what limits in calculus are all about.
 It’s the quiet math behind the motion of a car, the growth of a population, or the way a curve smooths out as you look closer.

 What Is Limits in Calculus